jmtitan/Criteo-custom/README.md

 # Criteo-custom
-Script to modifiy Criteo dataset for Multi-touch Attribution.
+Script to modifiy Criteo dataset for Multi-Touch Attribution(MTA).